 (5) Pupils must remain seated keeping aisles and exits clear.

-(6) Pupils must observe classroom conduct and obey the driver promptly and respectfully.
+(6) Pupils must observe classroom conduct, or the bus conduct established by administrators and transportation personnel, and obey the driver promptly and respectfully.

 (7) Pupils must not use profane language.

-(9) Pupils must not use tobacco on the bus.
+(9) Pupils must not use nicotine products on the bus.

 (10) Pupils must not have alcohol or drugs in their possession on the bus except for prescription medication required for a student.